piigyy/gostrap/README.md

 ```bash
 go install github.com/piigyy/gostrap@latest
 ```
 If you using elder version of Go (<1.17), well tbh I don't know if this CLI support it.
-Buy a try wouldn't hurt, right?
+But a try wouldn't hurt, right?
 ```bash
 go install github.com/piigyy/gostrap@latest
 ```